ioccc-src/winner/faq.md

 See if the problem is mentioned in [bugs.html](bugs.html).
 If you have a change that fixes the problem (even if it just a change to the `Makefile`) that doesn't negatively impact the entry too much, consider submitting that change in the form of a pull request.
-Please see
+Please see the
 FAQ on "[fixing an entry](#fix_an_entry)".
 See also the
 FAQ on "[GitHub pull request](#pull_request)"